ju4700/CloudMentor/README.md

 The project is based to setup in NEXT.js

-I have made  some  changes (Sayed Muhit Mahmud Inzamam)
+I have made  some  changes (Sayed Muhit Mahmud Inzamam) add new pages, components, and styles to the project.
+I have also added some new functionalities to the project